-Unlike many other food-borne germs, Listeria can grow even in the cold temperatures of refrigerators.
+Listeria is classified as a so-called “dirt germ” since it is widespread in wastewater, soils, and plants.
+However, foods of animal origin may also contain Listeria through secondary contamination during processing.
+And unlike many other food-borne germs, Listeria can grow even in the cold temperatures of refrigerators.
 The FDA notes that the microbe has been linked with foods such as raw milk; ice cream; soft-ripened cheeses such as feta, Brie and Camembert; hot dogs; raw and deli meats; raw vegetables; raw and cooked poultry; and raw and smoked fish.

 As one of the researchers, Tine Licht, said, “Avoiding vacuum packaging would lead to other problems with bacterial growth, so I’m not advocating that.”

 What to do?
-What to do?
+How to Avoid Listeria?

 Listeria is easily killed by cooking, but that doesn’t help when dealing with most cheeses and sandwich meats.
 So given the fact that you’re probably going to keep on using vacuum-packed foods, best make sure you keep your immune system optimized and you keep some pathogen killers on hand to use at the first sign of food poisoning.
 Symptoms usually show up 2-30 days after exposure and may include flu-like symptoms such as headache, muscle aches, nausea, fever, and vomiting.
 However, older adults and people with immunocompromising conditions may experience a more invasive infection such as sepsis, meningitis, and meningoencephalitis–which can be fatal.
 In fact, mortality rates are higher with Listeria than salmonella infection.
 And it can even cause premature births or miscarriages in women.